-Registration with the College of Midwives of British Columbia (CMBC) is required in order for an individual to practice midwifery in British Columbia (BC).
+Registration with the BC College of Nurses and Midwives (BCCNM) is required in order for an individual to practice midwifery in British Columbia (BC).

-If you are a graduate from a CMBC recognized midwifery education program, you can apply for and be granted registration to practice in one of the following registration classes:
+If you are a graduate from a BCCNM recognized midwifery education program, you can apply for and be granted registration to practice in one of the following registration classes:

-- General registration – Midwives who hold this class of registration are permitted to practice independently in the full scope of midwifery care in BC.
-As a program graduate, you will be subject to CMBC’s Policy on New Registrant Requirements.
+- Practising midwife registration – Midwives who hold this class of registration are permitted to practice in the full scope of midwifery care in BC.
+As a program graduate, you will be subject to BCCNM’s Policy on New Registrant Requirements.

-Instructions on how a graduate from a CMBC recognized midwifery education program can seek midwife registration with CMBC are provided below.
+Instructions on how a graduate from a BCCNM recognized midwifery education program can seek midwife registration are provided below.

 Application and Process